chaeyoonyunakim/gemini-agentic-applications-incremental-design/3-react-pattern/react-pattern.md

 print(result3)
 ```

-- now, let's run a conversation within the same thread, to illustrate how the ReAct pattern allows for dynamic tool usage and a more natural conversation flow that re uses previous information obtained from all the conversation turns; for this we are going to slightly modify the tools and remove the different thread id for each interaction... notice that we also had to change the system prompt to bypass some model safeguards ^^:
+- now, let's run a conversation within the same thread, to illustrate how the ReAct pattern allows for dynamic tool usage and a more natural conversation flow that re uses previous information obtained from all the conversation turns using the `MemorySaver` checkpoints; for this we are going to slightly modify the tools and remove the different thread id for each interaction... notice that we also had to change the system prompt to bypass some model safeguards ^^:

 ```python
 # ... previous code ...